-- 2.4 In the context of health and social care integration, a 'locality' is defined as a smaller area within the borders of the HSCP.
-Their purpose is to provide a mechanism of local leadership to inform service planning and delivery and to support greater service integration between primary and secondary care providers. - 2.5 In Renfrewshire, we have established two localities Paisley and West Renfrewshire.
-Within our locality structures we have carried out a number of service review and redesign work strands to maximise effective use of resources and improve the patient journey across Renfrewshire.
-Some examples of the work undertaken includes: - Work within Mental Health & Addictions services to maximise effective use of resources, and, improve patient journey, ensuring systems for access to services are clear, open and responsive. - Introducing a Single Point of Access (SPoA) for District Nursing services.
+3.2 Establishment of a locality structure, in line with national guidance, which has provided an opportunity to review and redesign processes and procedures to maximise effective use of resources and improve the patient journey across Renfrewshire.
+Some examples of the work undertaken includes:

+- Work within Mental Health & Addictions services to maximise effective use of resources, and, improve patient journey, ensuring systems for access to services are clear, open and responsive. - Introducing a Single Point of Access (SPoA) for District Nursing services.
 This simplifies the referral and access process for those referring patients to the service and those who are being referred.
-This will also create capacity for increased patient-facing time as well as a more flexible service. - 2.6 During 2016/17 there has been a focus on building a structured approach to how we involve and engage General Practitioners (GPs) to ensure they are included as part of our wider team and service based working, and to align with new national policy and professional guidance.
-This is directly consistent with the recent changes to the national GP contract, and, its related guidance on how GPs should be working in collaboration with other each other and with HSCPs.
+This will also create capacity for increased patient-facing time as well as a more flexible service. - Building a structured approach to how we involve and engage General Practitioners (GPs) to ensure they are included as part of our wider team and service based working.